 About Doug Abrams

-In 1990, Prof. Abrams created the first organized youth hockey teams in mid-Missouri.
-During his eleven-year tenure as president of the mid-Missouri youth hockey program, the program grew from nineteen players to 180, while enrolling every interested child, encouraging beginners, fully involving each player in every practice and game, and stressing citizenship education through community service projects that the players selected and performed.
+In 1990, Doug was instrumental in creating mid-Missouri’s first youth hockey program.
+During his 11-year tenure as president, the program grew from 19 players to 180, while enrolling every interested player, encouraging beginners, and fully involving each player in all practice sessions and games.
+He also stressed community service projects that the players selected and performed during the season.

-Over the years, his teams collected toys and stuffed animals for the University of Missouri Children’s Hospital, collected new and used backpacks for abused and neglected children in the local family court, collected cans of food for mid-Missouri food banks that serve needy families, and conducted children’s book drives for county health department clinics.
-For their charitable initiatives, his teams won the 2006 Honoring the Game Award, presented by the Positive Coaching Alliance at Stanford University.
-The Governor issued a proclamation stating that his teams had “brought honor to Missouri,” and a local newspaper called one of his teams “a philanthropic organization on skates.”
+For their community service projects, his teams received the 2006 Honoring the Game Award, presented by the Positive Coaching Alliance.
+The Governor issued a proclamation stating that his teams had “brought honor to Missouri,” and a newspaper called one of his teams “a philanthropic organization on skates.”

-In 1994, Prof. Abrams received the Meritorious Service to the Children of America Award, presented by the National Council of Juvenile and Family Court Judges to recognize his public service.
-In 2000, the Missouri Bar Foundation honored him for outstanding service to the cause of justice.
-At the University of Missouri law school, he has received the Administration of Justice, Distinguished Faculty Achievement, and Teacher-of-the-Year awards.
+Doug has received the Meritorious Service to the Children of America Award, presented by the National Council of Juvenile and Family Court Judges.
+The Missouri Bar Foundation has honored him for service to the cause of justice.
+He recently received the Missouri Bar’s Distinguished Service Award for lifetime contributions to the interests of justice.
+At the University of Missouri Law School, he has received the Administration of Justice, Distinguished Faculty Achievement, and Teacher-of-the-Year awards.
+In 2013, he received USA Hockey’s Excellence in Safety Award.

 About Steve Kallas

 Born and raised in upper Manhattan, Steve Kallas attended elementary school at P.S.
-98 in the Inwood section.
+98 in the Inwood Section.
 He played baseball, basketball and was on the bowling team at the legendary Power Memorial Academy.
-In his senior year at Power, Steve was awarded the John P. Donohue medal for excellence in athletics.
+In his senior year at Power, Steve was awarded the John P. Donohue medal for excellence in athletics and the Rev. Br.
+Eugene F. Ryall Medal for graduating second in his class academically.

-Steve also played baseball, basketball and was on the bowling team at New York University.
+Steve also played Division I baseball at New York University (where he hit .350 in his varsity career).
+He also played basketball and was on the bowling team (where he bowled for a national championship in his junior year).
 Steve later graduated from the Fordham University School of Law, where he was a member of the Law Review.

 Steve has appeared numerous times on television and radio to talk about sports in general, sports and the law, and/or youth sports.
-His TV appearances include national spots on ESPN’s SportsCenter (with Sage Steele), on Fox and Friends (with Brian Kilmeade), on CNN/Headline News “Prime News” (with Mike Galanos), as well as a local spot on Fox 5 News.
+His TV appearances include national spots on ESPN SportsCenter (with Sage Steele), on Fox and Friends (with Brian Kilmeade), on CNN/Headline News (with Mike Galanos), as well as a number of TV appearances on local New York City stations Fox 5 and PIX 11.
 He has also appeared on MSG’s SportsDesk (with Deb Placey) and Talk of Our Town (multiple times) on the Madison Square Garden Network, as well as Connecticut Public Television (at cptv.org).

-Steve’s writing includes three years as a columnist for Madison Square Garden’s website, MSGNetwork.com, and one year for the New York Post Sports Week (in its only year of existence), where he has covered all of the major sports (baseball, football, basketball and hockey) and horse racing as well.
-His work has appeared in such varied publication as Sports Business Journal, Hispanic Beisbol Magazine, The Hartford Courant, Hoof Beats Magazine, The Scarsdale Inquirer, thebiglead.com and The Horseman and Fair World Magazine.
+Steve’s writing includes three years as a columnist for Madison Square Garden’s website, msgnetwork.com, and one year as a columnist for The New York Post Sports Week (in its only year of existence), where he covered the four major sports and horse racing as well.
+He also wrote a column for wfan.com for four years.
+His work has appeared in such varied publications as Sports Business Journal, Hispanic Beisbol Magazine, The Hartford Courant, Hoof Beats Magazine, The Scarsdale Inquirer, thebiglead.com and The Horseman and Fair World Magazine.